Why is employee engagement so important?

-When employees feel passionate about their jobs and are committed to their company, because the level of effort they give, goes above and beyond the minimum required.
+When employees feel passionate about their work and are committed to their company their productivity and level of effort sharply increases.

-On the contrary, disengaged employees will do the bare minimum at work and are more likely to leave their jobs.
+On the contrary, disengaged employees will do the bare minimum at work and are more likely to increase employee turnover for your business.

 When there are mutual feelings of trust, respect, communication, and commitment, employees feel connected, give more to the organization and become much more positive overall.

 An engaged employee takes ownership and uses words like “we” and “our” more often, they will develop stronger working relationships among other employees and achieve higher productivity rates!

 An engaged workplace is unique in that it encourages individual employees contributions.
 Employees should feel able to introduce new ideas and communicate with colleagues.
 In return, employers should provide clear goals, objectives, and promote reciprocal communication.